Close

 Sectors such as meat and meat derivatives, ingredients, bakery and confectionery, sweets, beverages, ready-to-eat products, dairy, and HORECA are already adapting their offerings to this consumer segment.

 Alimentaria has been committed to the halal segment since 2016.
-In its 2026 edition, Alimentaria will host the IV International Halal Congress, a space for analysis, trends, and business opportunities.
+In its 2026 edition, Alimentaria hosted the IV International Halal Congress, a space for analysis, trends, and business opportunities.

 CONGRESS